bnbullock/MechaCar_Statistical_Analysis/README.md

 # MechaCar_Statistical_Analysis

 Upper management for the company AUtosRUs has presented an opportunity to join a special project for their newest prototype, the MechaCar.
-The production of this vehicle has encountered a number of different issues which are blocking the mafufacturing team's progress.
-AutosRUs’ upper management has reached out to the data analytics team to review the production data for insights that may help the manufacturing team progress.
+The production of this vehicle has encountered a number of different issues which are blocking the manufacturing team's progress.
+AutosRUs upper management has reached out to the data analytics team to investigate the production data for any insights that may help the manufacturing team progress.
 As part of this initiative we have been asked to take on a few challenges list below and report back to management.

 - The data analytics team has been requested to do the following:

   - Perform multiple linear regression analysis to identify which variables in the dataset predict the mpg of MechaCar prototypes
   - Collect summary statistics on the pounds per square inch (PSI) of the suspension coils from the different manufacturing lots
   - Run t-tests to determine if the manufacturing lots are statistically different from the mean population
   - Design a statistical study to compare vehicle performance of the MechaCar vehicles against vehicles from other manufacturers.
 For each statistical analysis, you’ll write a summary interpretation of the findings.

 ------------------------------------------------------------------------------------------------------------

 ## Resources

 - Software: Visual Studio Code 1.56.2, Python 3.7.10, jupyter Notebook Server 6.3.0, R-Studio 1.4, R Console 4.1

 ------------------------------------------------------------------------------------------------------------